Tipner West: Don’t Cross the Line

 Why are you promoting any building at Tipner West?
 Why aren’t you asking for the site to be left for wildlife?

 All three main parties in Portsmouth, Labour, Conservative and Liberal Democrat, have made it clear that they will not support a ‘do nothing’ option at Tipner West.
-The RSPB and the Trust want to work with the local community and Council to get the best possible outcome for nature given the political circumstances.

-We have therefore set out a challenge to the Council, showing there is a potential alternative vision for Tipner West that meets the Council’s goals for housing and development while safeguarding the protected sites for nature.
+Wepreviously showed there is a potential alternative vision for Tipner West that meets the Council’s goals for housing and development while safeguarding the protected sites for nature.
 We have done this to make it harder for the Council to settle on an option that bulldozes over parts of the protected area for nature, which would set a dangerous national precedent and wreak havoc for our local wildlife.

 In an ideal world, the unprotected land at Tipner West would be left and enhanced for nature as well.
 However, with no legal protection this is extremely hard to defend.
-The RSPB and the Trust also recognise that Portsmouth needs new affordable homes, just as nature needs homes, but we can’t let protected sites be destroyed by a lack of ambition and imagination.
-That is why we have decided on the unusual move of showing the Council that it is possible to do better for people and nature and setting out clear principles by which Portsmouth City Council must abide if they wish to develop anything at Tipner West.
+The RSPB and the Trust also recognise that Portsmouth needs employment and new homes, just as nature needs homes, but we can’t let protected sites be destroyed by a lack of ambition and imagination.
+That is why we decided on the unusual move of showing the Council that it is possible to do better for people and nature and setting out clear principles by which Portsmouth City Council must abide if they wish to develop anything at Tipner West.

 Why are you not recommending protecting the Tipner Firing Range?

-The Tipner Firing Range has no legal site protection for wildlife (Special Protection Area, Site of Special Scientific Interest and Ramsar site), although it does play a key role in supporting wintering brent geese.
+The Tipner Firing Range has no legal site protection for wildlife (Special Protection Area, Site of Special Scientific Interest and Ramsar site), although it does play a key role in supporting wintering brent geese and waders.
 Because of this supporting role, it is classed as a Primary Support Site in the Solent Wader and Brent Goose Strategy (SWBGS).
 There is a well-established precedent in place for how development in these circumstances is treated, and this is set out within the SWBGS.
 If the Council builds over the firing range for housing, they must meet the guidance within the SWBGS Mitigation Guidance, which states:

 ‘The Primary Support Areas are land that, when in suitable management, make an important contribution to the function of the Solent waders and brent goose ecological network.
 However, it is generally considered that, where on-site avoidance or mitigation measures are unable to manage impacts, there may be opportunities for the loss or damage to these areas to be off-set by the provision of new sites to ensure a long-term protection and enhancement of the wider wader and brent goose ecological network.’